AmenaNazari/financialTracker/README.md

 ## Future Work

-Java – Version 17
-No external libraries used (pure Java console app)Add ability to delete/edit existing transactions Support recurring payments or income
+- Add ability to delete/edit existing transactions
+- Support recurring payments or income
-Implement a database instead of file-based storage Export reports to CSV or PDF
+- Implement a database instead of file-based storage
+- Export reports to CSV or PDF

 ## Resources